We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 Talk About Your Main Points

-Be careful of stating in the conclusion what you’ve never mentioned in the body of your personal statement.
+Don’t end your final paragraph by stating what you’ve never mentioned in the body of your personal statement.
 Remember, the purpose of your conclusion is to wrap up the package.

 You shouldn’t say, “My experiences kindled my passion for engineering,” if you didn’t mention these “experiences” in the first place!

 So actually summarising your key main body points is a great conclusion in many cases.

 Summarise Your Key Points In A Simple Way

 After reading thousands of personal statements, the admissions committee will be happy to see you concluding your personal statement with a clear summarisation of the vital points.